Sadie Holloway believes positive creative visualization techniques can help you reach your goals and live more joyfully.

 The path to finding inner peace and emotional stability is not a short one.
-It can not happen overnight and it does not happen after reading a few self-help books, attending a workshop or going on a retreat.
+It can not happen overnight, and it does not happen after reading a few self-help books, attending a workshop, or going on a retreat.
 It is not about simply praying when times are tough or meditating when you are stressed.
-Finding inner peace is as much as conscious habit as it is a spiritual experience.
+Finding inner peace is as much a conscious habit as it is a spiritual experience.
 Here are some simple words of wisdom on reaching this state, cultivated from wise souls around the world.

 Whatever relationships you have attracted in your life at this moment, are precisely the ones you need in your life at this moment.
-There is a hidden meaning behind all events, and this hidden meaning is serving your own evolution.— Deepak Chopra
+There is a hidden meaning behind all events, and this hidden meaning is serving your own evolution.

 Even the most exhausting people to interact with have something to teach you.
 When you are having a difficult time relating to someone, ask yourself what you are meant to learn from this person.

 Be miserable.
 Or motivate yourself.
-Whatever has to be done, it's always your choice.— Wayne Dyer
+Whatever has to be done, it's always your choice.

 If taking small steps to solve a problem that has been causing you emotional upset at the moment is all you can do, that's a good step.
 If the thing you are worried about is keeping you up at night, is there anything you can do to turn that energy into something useful?
 For example, instead of lying in bed worrying about how you are going to get through your busy day tomorrow, get up and make a written list of all the things you need to do and then put those items in order of most import/critical to least important/entirely optional.

-When we project our minds back into the past or forward into the future we are losing touch with all the things that are happening right now.
+When we project our minds back into the past or forward into the future, we lose touch with all the things happening right now.
 Why worry about dying in the future if doing so keeps you from enjoying life right now?